dawidkc/spring-task-scope/README.md

     void work() {
         final Task task = taskContext.getContextObject();
-        // some processing - note that now if a service down the line does not require task object, it could
-        // be a regular singleton bean - only services requiring Task instance need to be @TaskScoped and inject
-        // TaskScopeContext<Task>
+        // some processing
         subService2.work();
     }

 }
 ```

+(Note that now if a service down the line does not require task object, it could be a regular singleton bean - only
+services requiring Task instance need to be `@TaskScoped` and inject `TaskScopeContext<Task>`.)

 And the task is maintained through a `try-with-resources` block: